Ethan826/golf_tee_game/README.md

 represent the state of each position on the board) as well as a `LegalMoves` struct, which contains a `Vec` of the same size that defines the rules of that game.
-Each of these is validated to assure that it contain a triangular number of positions and are the state and legal moves structures are the size as one another.
+Each of these is validated to assure that it contains a triangular number of positions and are the state and legal moves structures are the size as one another.

 The positions on the board are the indices in each of those structures.
 A board is numbered like the diagram above (although it can be any